CrunchyData/postgres-operator/examples/helm/create-cluster/README.md

 ```

 ## delete the hippo cluster
-run the following helm command to delete the cluster
+To delete the cluster, run the following helm command

 ```
 helm uninstall postgres-cluster -n postgres-operator